cielsys/CarND-Advanced-Lane-Lines/writeup.md

 Overall I am happy that my code was able to process the basic input video as well as it did.
 It took some fiddling about to get it to run acceptablably through the whole video.
-I went completely haywire on the challenge video.
-I wish there were more time to tiddle with it.
+It went completely haywire on the challenge video.
+I wish there were more time to fiddle with it.

 #### 1. Problems I encountered
 * Image viewing
 The project involves a lot of images.
 Permutations of permutations of sequences of images.
-I found that I spend an inordinate amount of time wrestling with matplotlib so that I could view all of the many images to undertand what was going on.
+I found that I spent an inordinate amount of time wrestling with matplotlib so that I could view all of the many images to undertand what was going on.
 I find that matplotlib and jupyter are not quite up to the task of doing that conveniently.